A priori error analysis of linear and nonlinear periodic Schr{\"o}dinger equations with analytic potentials: Introduction

 \section{Introduction}

-Kohn-Sham Density Functional Theory (KS-DFT) is currently the most popular model in quantum chemistry and materials science as it offers a good compromise between accuracy and computational efficiency.
-KS-DFT aims at computing, for a given configuration of the nuclei of the molecular system or material of interest, the electronic ground-state energy and density.
+In this paper, we study models inspired by Kohn--Sham Density Functional Theory (KS-DFT).
+KS-DFT is currently the most popular model in quantum chemistry and materials science as it offers a good compromise between accuracy and computational efficiency.
+It aims at computing, for a given configuration of the nuclei of the molecular system or material of interest, the electronic ground-state energy and density.
 From the latter, it is possible to compute the effective forces acting on the nuclei in this configuration, and thus to identify the (meta)stable equilibrium configurations of the system, or to simulate the dynamics of the molecular system in various thermodynamic conditions.
 In materials science applications, computations are commonly done in a periodic simulation cell, which can be either the unit cell of a crystal (for the special case of perfect crystals), or a supercell (for all the other cases: crystals with defects, disordered alloys, glassy materials, liquids...).

 We denote by $\LL=\Z \bm a_1 + \Z \bm a_2 + \Z \bm a_3$ the periodic lattice, where $(\bm a_1,\bm a_2, \bm a_3)$ is a non-necessarily orthonormal basis of $\R^3$, and by $\Omega=[0,1) \bm a_1 + [0,1) \bm a_2 + [0,1) \bm a_3$ the simulation cell.
 Let us denote by